Does a Wellness Check Go on Your Record? Welfare Check?

 Police maintain records of wellness checks in order to provide information in the event they are called to the same location at a later date.
 For example, there is a report a person may be a victim of domestic violence and a welfare check is requested but the individual reports they are okay and not a victim, law enforcement will note this.
 If, weeks later, another wellness check request comes in for the same person and address, law enforcement responding will be alerted there is a history at this particular address.

-Do police reports show up on background checks when a wellness check is completed?
+One might wonder if police reports appear on background checks following a wellness check.
 Typically, police reports of any type will not show up on background checks, and there are protections for those who are subject to a welfare check.

 Wellness Checks and Background Reports

-One of the most pressing questions a person has when they are subject to a wellness check is how the information may impact them.
+One of the most pressing questions a person has when they are subject to a wellness check is the potential impact of the information on them.
 They want to make sure the information doesn’t show up on background checks or other reports and is used against them.
 Fortunately, there are laws like HIPPA that help protect their rights and information from public disclosure.

 An overview of HIPPA which is the Health Insurance Portability and Accountability Act or a federal law to help protect individuals' or patients sensitive information.